KidoniSoftware/kidoni/content/Blogs/learning-git-pt3.md

 ---
-title: Learning Git Internals with Rust
+title: Learning Git Internals with Rust - Part 3
-description: Part 3 - Rust refactoring
+description: Rust refactoring
 date: 08-20-2024
 tags:
   - git
   - rust
   - programming
   - blog
-draft: true
+draft: false
 ---

 In this post we continue our journey with Rust and Git.
 If you haven't read the